Clothing, Textiles and Interior Design Courses

 Research and Theory for Interior Design

-Study of research methods and design theories utilizing historical knowledge from CTD 321.
+This class centers around research methods, design theory, and communication.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
 Offered in the spring semester.

 Prerequisite(s): CTD 425